 Ph.D., Theoretical and Applied Linguistics

-I am a leading specialist at Research Computing Center, Lomonosov Moscow State University, investigating agreement variation in Russian.
+I am a researcher at Research Computing Center, Lomonosov Moscow State University, investigating agreement variation in Russian.
 I am also interested in nonfinite clauses, i.e. infinitives and nominalizations, and negative polarity items licensing.
 In my research I primarily use methods of experimental syntax with particular interest in linguistic variation.

 With my supervisor Prof. Dr. Habil.
 Ekaterina Lyutikova I teach a course on experimental syntax at the Department of Theoretical and Applied Linguistics (Lomonosov MSU).